 Powered by a rechargeable lithium battery.
 Comes with a USB charging cable.
 Disassembles easily for cleaning.
 Lightweight.
 Comes with a measuring scoop, cup, filter basket, and manual.
 Brews an espresso in under two minutes.
-Most found this to be a very durable option.

 Some reports of this espresso maker leaking or breaking fairly quickly.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If coffee is part of your morning ritual, you know how disappointing it is when you can’t get that cappuccino or shot of espresso before you get going for the day.
 Whether you’re traveling or you simply don’t have time to battle the morning rush at your local coffee shop, you can make your own coffee drinks quickly and easily with a portable espresso machine.

 Now for the hard part – deciding on the portable espresso machine that’s right for you.
 There’s a wide range to choose from, and it’s impossible to tell at first glance which machine makes professional-grade espresso and which makes instant coffee seem like a desirable alternative.